jorge07/hollywood/docs/guide/first-module.md

 # First Module

-> If you're not familiar with [ModuleContext concept](/#/concepts/module-context) I recommend you to read about it before.
+> The following example can be found on the examples folder in the repository: Chapter 2.
+If you're not familiar with [ModuleContext concept](concepts/module-context) I recommend you to read about it before.

 One of the first things you set up use to be a logger, so let's drive by example: